-Our marine and coastal environments are facing an unprecedented range of pressures, including climate change, invasive species, and urbanisation.
-Forecasts of the impacts of these rely critically on our understanding of ocean processes.
+Our research is solution focused and results in novel approaches and technologies for enhancing our use and enjoyment of the marine environment.
+Marine and coastal environments are facing an unprecedented range of pressures, including climate change, invasive species, and urbanisation.
+Forecasts of the impacts of these pressures rely critically on our understanding of ocean processes.
 The scale and diversity of marine research urgently needs to increase to match the scale and diversity of the threats.

 One of the central challenges facing our oceans and coasts is the degradation of natural habitats and their replacement by coastal infrastructure.
 SIMS is responding proactively to this challenge.

 The oceanography of the east coast of Australia is dominated by the East Australian Current which sweeps down the NSW coast from the Coral Sea.
 This warm water current is increasing in strength and influencing our coastline as far south as Tasmania.